tiadrop/face/readme.md

 ### JSON

-Face.Json provides an `IJsonEncodable` interface and an extension method `ToJson()` to produce JSON-formatted data from each of IJsonEncodable, string, int, double, bool, T[] and IDictionary<string, T> where T : IJsonEncodable or a listed primitive.
+Face.Json provides an `IJsonEncodable` interface and an extension method `ToJson()` to produce JSON-formatted data from each of IJsonEncodable, string, int, double, bool, T[] and IDictionary<string, T> where T is any such type.

 Rather than attempting to construct native objects from JSON data, `IJsonEncodable.ToJsValue()` and `JsValue.FromJson()` allow for manually-processed dynamic structure with runtime type-checking.
 Each produces a JsValue object with interfaces to read its internal value as any compatible type including `ReadOnlyDictionary<string, JsValue>` and `JsValue[]`.
 JS object properties can be read via `value[string]` and JS array entries can be read via `value[int]`.
-A JsValue reveals its type via `value.DataType`, just as one might use `typeof` in JSON's most natural habitat.
+A JsValue reveals its type via `value.Type`, just as one might use `typeof` and `Array.isArray()` in JSON's most natural habitat.

 I believe JSON's dynamically-structured nature is a strength and have aimed to take advantage of it while providing type information and safety where appropriate.
 See [demo/JsonDemo.cs](demo/JsonDemo.cs) for examples of importing and exporting JSON using this system.

+Casting between JsValue and compatible types is implicit.

 According to rough but generally consistent [benchmark](jsonbenchmark.log) ([JsonTest.cs](demo/JsonTest.cs)), `JsValue.FromJson()`'s performance is comparable with that of Utf8Json and Text.Json's equivalents in most cases and outperforms both in some common cases.
 I've tried to make [parse error messages](errortest.log) informative and concise.